Wiradjuri: Burial rite

 The Wiradjuri, together with the Gamilaraay (who however used them in bora ceremonies), were particularly known for their use of carved trees which functioned as taphoglyphs, marking the burial site of a notable medicine-man, ceremonial leader, warrior or orator of a tribe.
 On the death of a distinguished Wiradjuri, initiated men would strip the bark off a tree to allow them to incise symbols on the side of the trunk which faced the burial mound.
 The craftsmanship on remaining examples of this funeral artwork displays notable artistic power.
 Four still stand near Molong at the Grave of Yuranigh.

 They are generally to be found near rivers where the softer earth allowed easier burial.
 Alfred William Howitt remarked that these trees incised with taphoglyphs served both as transit points to allow mythological cultural heroes to ascend to, and descend from, the firmament as well as a means for the deceased to return to the sky.

-Lifestyle
+Diet

 The Wiradjuri diet included yabbies and fish such as Murray cod from the rivers.
 In dry seasons, they ate kangaroos, emus and food gathered from the land, including fruit, nuts, yam daisies (Microseris lanceolata), wattle seeds, and orchid tubers.
-The Wiradjuri travelled into Alpine areas in the summer to feast on Bogong moths.
+The Wiradjuri travelled into Alpine areas in the summer to feast on bogong moths.

+Attire

 The Wiradjuri were also known for their handsome possum-skin cloaks stitched together from several possum furs.
 Governor Macquarie was presented with one of these cloaks by a Wiradjuri man when he visited Bathurst in 1815.

-British penetration

-Wiradjuri territory was first penetrated by British colonists in 1813.
-In 1822 George Suttor took up an extensive lot of land, later known as Brucedale Station, after Wiradjuri guides showed him an area with ample water sources.
-Suttor learnt their language, and befriended Windradyne, nicknamed "Saturday", and attributed conflict to the harshness of his own people's behaviour, since the Wiradjuri were in his view, fond of white people, as they would call them.
-Clashes between the British settlers and the Wiradjuri, however, multiplied as the influx of colonists increased, and became known as the Bathurst Wars.
-The occupation of their lands and their cultivation caused famine among the Wiradjuri, who had a different notion of what constituted property.
-(Note: Suttor wrote: "These natives have some imperfect ideas of property, and the right of possession.
-They say all wild animals are theirs – the tame or cultivated ones are ours.
-Whatever springs spontaneously from the earth or without labour is theirs also.
-Things produced by art and labour, are the white fellows' as they call us."
-(Langton 2010)) In the 1850s there were still corroborees around Mudgee, but there were fewer clashes.